-Bura, in particular, is a favorite of Dalmatia’s due to its many benefits.
+Bura, in particular, is a favorite of Dalmatians due to its many benefits.
 It clears up a hazy sky and blows away humidity, leaving crisp, clean air.
 There is a saying in Dalmatia that “no bura, no good pršut”.
 In the hinterland, people will hang meat on trees during bura, as it is best for drying.

 At the Adriatic coast, bura most commonly occurs:

 - Around Novigrad

 - Around Split, especially in Klis, Omiš, and Vruja

-- Around the estuary and bay of Krka river in the area of Šibenik – Read about Krka National Park here
+- Around the estuary and bay of Krka river in the area of Šibenik – view a guide here

 - Around the estuary of the river Neretva